aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 He who laughs at himself never runs out of things to laugh at.
+> 🥠 How much deeper would the ocean be without sponges?

-Last update: Tue Jul  7 08:12:28 2026
+Last update: Wed Jul  8 07:21:08 2026

 ### Let's play! 🎮